-The online Doctor of Education program provides both the perspective and the tools to anticipate and lead change in higher education.
+The online Doctor of Education program provides both the perspective and the tools to anticipate and lead change in post-secondary education.
 Coursework is topical in nature, interdisciplinary in focus and grounded in an inquiry-driven methodology characterized by critical thinking, analysis and self-reflection.
-The online doctorate program readies students for the rigors and challenges of developing and implementing strategic plans, improving learning, managing resources, leading personnel, implementing policy and orchestrating change within an organization.

 For Frequently Asked questions about the program please click here

 Learn more about the online Ed.D. in Higher Education and Organizational Change.
 Call us at 866-295-3104 or request more information here.